Patrick Allen, PhD

 His intellectual interests include the classical literature and philosophy of higher education, educational leadership, spiritual practices that shape academic communities, and organizational development and renewal.
 A recent book, Faith and Learning: A Faculty Guide (coauthored with George Fox professor Ken Badley) was released by Abilene University Press in August 2014.
 He has three current writing projects: a two-volume series on spiritual formation, a book on the obligations of leadership, and a book mining the classical literature of higher education, providing guidance for the contemporary Christian college (with Ken Badley).

 Patrick teaches courses in higher education management and leadership, organization theory, educational foundations, faith and learning, and the history, philosophy, and classical literature of higher education.

 Outside the Classroom

-Known for his humor, quick wit, and storytelling, he speaks in churches, chapels, retreats, and banquet occasions.
+Known for his humor, quick wit, and storytelling, he speaks in churches, chapels, retreats and banquet occasions.
 In his professional speaking and writing, he often addresses how community can be developed and sustained, and how the traditional values of higher education can be nurtured in a Christian setting.
 Patrick has traveled extensively, at times leading student trips – having taken over 25 student groups to Europe alone.
-He plays guitar and was at one time a member of a local bluegrass band in San Diego – the Loma Bottom Boys.
-Patrick and his wife, Lori, reside in Newberg, Oregon, and fellowship among the Quakers.
+He plays guitar and was at one time a member of a bluegrass band in San Diego – the Loma Bottom Boys.
+Patrick and his wife, Lori, reside in Newberg, Ore., and fellowship among the Quakers.